-For existing and continuing roles, earlier risk assessments should be updated in light
+For existing and continuing roles, earlier risk assessments should be updated in light of the coronavirus, physical distancing requirements and Health Protection Scotland (HPS) guidance for healthcare and non-healthcare settings.

 Please use the HPS links to ensure the most up to date guidance is used.